-Note: External storage refers to publicly available data storage servers not under the control of Georgia Tech, such as Dropbox, Google cloud, or Amazon S3.
-As an alternative to external storage, TSO makes available upon request space on AdminFS that is suitable for storing sensitive data and is reachable via VPN.
+Note: External storage refers to publicly available data storage servers not under the control of Georgia Tech, such as personal Dropbox, Google cloud, or Amazon S3.
+As an alternative to external storage, the Institute has entered into an agreement with DropBox to provide enterprise DropBox services to campus.
+TSO also makes available upon request space on AdminFS that is suitable for storing sensitive data and is reachable via VPN.

 That depends on the data you wish to store.
 If this is your personal data, you are free to store it on external storage, if you so choose.
 Sensitive data as defined in the GT Data Security Classification Handbook must be stored on servers that meet certain security requirements.
 See the answer to question 3 below for further details.